-Option payments received during the year ended September 30, 2022 is \$2,230 (2021: \$30), of which \$1,780 (2021: \$30) is deducted from royalties and other mineral interests and \$450 (2021: \$nil) is presented as revenue.
-In addition, option payment of \$150 (2021: \$nil) is settled by marketable securities.
-All option payments received during the year ended September 30, 2022 are generated from assets located in the U.S.A.
+Option payments received during the year ended September 30, 2022 is \$2,230, of which \$1,780 is deducted from royalties and other mineral interests and \$450 is presented as revenue.
+Of the payments received, \$150 is settled by receipts of marketable securities.
+All option payments received during the year ended September 30, 2022 were generated from assets located in the U.S.A.